 - Chemical burns are caused by contact with alkalis, strong acids, detergents or other dangerous solvents.

 - The inhalation of superheated liquids or gases, ingesting chemicals or electrocution are three causes for internal burns.

 Common Causes of Burn Injuries

-Burn injuries most commonly occur in the home.
+Burns most commonly occur in the home.
 Adults are most often burned by an open flame, such as a stove top or lit tobacco.
 Children and infants suffer burns most often by scalding.
 House fires injure approximately 15,000 people each year and account for more than 3,000 deaths.

-Burn injuries are also common in the workplace.
+Burns are also common in the workplace.
 Many workplace environments use strong and dangerous chemicals for cleaning.
 Burn injuries due to open flames are more common in culinary, construction and avocations involving the service and installation of natural-gas lines.

 Preventing Burn Injuries

 While human error and mechanical malfunctions aren’t 100% preventable, there are steps you can take to make your home and workplace safer.

 - Test all of your smoke detectors twice a year.

 - If you live in a very old home, bring in a home inspector to check your electrical wiring to make sure it’s safe.